enpkg/enpkg_taxo_enhancer/README.md

 ```

 ## Citations
-If you use thie ENPKG module, please cite:
+If you use this ENPKG module, please cite:
 [McTavish et al. 2021, Systematic Biology](https://academic.oup.com/sysbio/article/70/6/1295/6273200)